Dymstro/nova-chatmix-linux/README.md

-# Arctis Nova Pro Wireless ChatMix on Linux
+# Arctis Nova Pro ChatMix on Linux

 ## About this project